-The Company is a fully integrated office REIT that owns, develops, acquires, leases and manages properties primarily in the best business districts (BBDs) of Atlanta, Charlotte, Nashville, Orlando, Pittsburgh, Raleigh, Richmond and Tampa.
+Highwoods Properties, Inc., headquartered in Raleigh, is a publicly-traded REIT.
+The Company is a fully-integrated office REIT that owns, develops, acquires, leases and manages properties primarily in the best business districts (BBDs) of Atlanta, Charlotte, Dallas, Nashville, Orlando, Raleigh, Richmond and Tampa.
+Our common stock is traded on the NYSE under the symbol "HIW."

 The Company conducts its activities through the Operating Partnership.

-At December 31, 2019, we owned all of the preferred partnership interests in the Operating Partnership and 103.3 million, or 97.4%, of the common partnership interests in the Operating Partnership.
-Limited partners owned the remaining 2.7 million common partnership interests.
+At December 31, 2022, we owned all of the preferred partnership interests in the Operating Partnership and 104.8 million, or 97.8%, of the common partnership interests in the Operating Partnership.
+Limited partners owned the remaining 2.4 million common partnership interests.

 The Company was incorporated in Maryland in 1994.
-Our executive offices are located at 3100 Smoketree Court, Suite 600, Raleigh, North Carolina 27604 and our telephone number is (919) 872-4924.
+Our executive offices are located at 150 Fayetteville Street, Suite 1400, Raleigh, NC 27601 and our telephone number is (919) 872-4924.
 Our website is www.highwoods.com.
 The information found on or accessible through our website is not incorporated into and does not constitute a part of this prospectus supplement, the accompanying prospectus or any other report or document we file with or furnish to the SEC.